Metal Fabrication and Welding

 Welcome to the Metal Fabrication & Welding program at the WMCTC:

 Students in the Metal Fabrication and Welding program learn various methods of fabricating metal, such as sawing, shearing, bending and rolling.
-Various welding methods are taught including Oxy-acetylene cutting and welding, Shielded metal arc welding (stick), Gas metal arc welding / Metal inert gas welding (mig), Gas tungsten arc welding (tig), and plasma arc cutting.
-Students learn to read blueprints, mathematics applied for welders, basic science course work involving metallurgy and gas elements, employability skills, as well as operate computers which are used in the welding field.
+Various welding methods are taught including Oxy-acetylene cutting and welding, Shielded metal arc welding (stick), Gas metal arc welding / Metal inert gas welding (MIG), Gas tungsten arc welding (tig), and plasma arc cutting.
+Students learn to read blueprints, mathematics applied for welders, basic science coursework involving metallurgy and gas elements, employability skills, as well as operate computers that are used in the welding field.

 The Metal Fabrication & Welding Field: